apache/incubator-kie-kogito-examples/process-springboot-example/README.md

 ### Running with persistence enabled

-Kogito supports runtime persistence that is backed by Inifinispan.
+Kogito supports runtime persistence that is backed by Infinispan.
 So to be able to enable this you need to have Infinispan server installed and available over the network.
 By default it expects it to be at (it can be configured via application.properties file located in src/main/resources)

 ```
-localhost:11222
+infinispan.remote.server-list=localhost:11222
 ```

 You can install Infinispan server by downloading it from [Infinispan website](https://infinispan.org/download/), you should use version 10.0.x.
 To enable our simplified demo setup, go to /server/conf/infinispan.xml and remove the security domain from the endpoints definition: